 What’s the difference between stuffing and dressing?

-Technically, as the name suggests, to call this stuffing, it would need to be stuffed into something (like a turkey) and a dressing would be cooked in a separate baking dish.
-That makes a lot of sense to me, but as I am sure you’ve noticed, whether we call this stuffing or dressing usually depends on where we are from.
+Technically, as the name suggests, to call this stuffing, it would need to be stuffed into something (like a roast turkey) and a dressing would be cooked in a separate baking dish.
+It makes sense, but as I am sure you’ve noticed, whether we call this stuffing or dressing usually depends on where we are from.
 In my case, my family has always called this stuffing — and that’s whether we’ve stuffed it inside a turkey or not.

 Can I stuff this into my turkey?